 Made turns suddenly to me, widens his eyes, makes me the famous gesture that he and the other dive-masters love to do at the time of the group photos ...

-The big moonfish suddenly rises out of the blue fog, completes its flight, just for us, propelled by its powerful fins.
-Then go back, a little fast, where he comes from.
+The big sunfish suddenly emerges from the blue fog, completes its flight, just for us, propelled by its powerful fins.
+Then returns, a little quickly, from where it comes.

 But still...
 What a nice gift for my last splash at Crystal Bay!